-2021 Consumer Confidence Report
+2022 Consumer Confidence Report

-Water System Name: McKinney Water District Report Date: March 13, 2022

-We test the drinking water quality for many constituents as required by state and federal regulations.
-This report shows the results of our monitoring for the period of January 1 - December 31, 2021 and may include earlier monitoring data.

-Este informe contiene información muy importante sobre su agua potable.
-Tradúzcalo ó hable con alguien que lo entienda bien.

-Type of water source(s) in use: Ground Water

-Name & location of source(s):Well # 2 is located near the intersection of Crystal Way and McKinney Creek Road.Well # 1 is located next to the Water Storage Tank and was not used for our drinking water during 2021.

-Drinking Water Source Assessment information: The Department of Public Health conducted the source assessment In 2003.
-The District's wells are considered most vulnerable to the following activities not associated with any detected contaminants: Sewer collection systems.
-This report is available by request from the McKinney Water District Office.
-Phone (916) 806-0510, or website www.mckinneywaterdistrict.com, or 103 Simmons Way Folson, Ca 95630.

-Time and place of regularly scheduled board meetings for public participation can be confirmed by contacting the office or check the website as the location varies.

-8:00 A.M., The 4th Friday of the month.

-For more information, contact: Karla Gunter, Secretary/Treasurer

-Phone: (916) 806-0510
+Water System Name: McKinney Water District Report Date: March 12, 2023 al regulations.
+This report shows include earlier monitoring data.
+Este informe contiene e información muy import ante sobre su agua potable.
+T Tradúzcalo ó hable con alguien que lo entienda bien.
+Type of water source(s) in use: Ground Wate er ocated near the intersection Fank and was not used for y and McKinney Creek Road. ater during 2022.
+In 2021.
+The District's contaminants: Sewer co wells are considered m llection systems.
+This i ost vulnerable to the follo wing activities rest from the Mc onducted the source assessment not associated with any detected Kinney Water District Office.
+Way Folsom, Ca 95630.
+The time and place of reparticipation can be con as the location varies. rd meetings for public he office or checking the v A.M., The 4 th Friday of the For more information, c contact: Karla Gunter, Secretary/Treasurer Phone: (9 916) 806-0510